 While you may be nervous as so much is at stake, you should remember that the person on the other side of the table or phone wants to be able to offer you a decision.
 It’s in their benefit to begin your property search in earnest as this will help them to find the exact mortgage product that suits your needs and circumstances.

 If you’re applying for a mortgage with another person (your partner, or a guarantor), it’s helpful to the lender if all parties who are applying are in attendance.
-If you’ve booked a physical mortgage adviser appointment and someone can’t attend, they’ll need to be contactable during the appointment (over the phone or joining through video call), as the mortgage adviser is likely to need to speak with them.
+If you’ve booked a physical mortgage advisor appointment and someone can’t attend, they’ll need to be contactable during the appointment (over the phone or joining through video call), as the mortgage advisor is likely to need to speak with them.

-What to Bring to a Mortgage Appointment?
+What to Bring to a Mortgage Appointment

 Different lenders will have their own requirements for how you submit mortgage information to them but the broker will relay this info to you.
 Typically, info that will be requested is the following: